deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 You will need a valid license key (you can [request a trial license key](https://deckhouse.io/products/enterprise_edition.html) if necessary).

+{% alert %}
-> The instruction implies using the public address of the container registry: `registry.deckhouse.io`.
+The instruction implies using the public address of the container registry: `registry.deckhouse.io`.
 If you use a different container registry address, change the commands or use [the instruction](#how-do-i-configure-deckhouse-to-use-a-third-party-registry) for switching Deckhouse to using a third-party registry.
+{% endalert %}

 To switch Deckhouse Community Edition to Enterprise Edition, follow these steps: